MiKuwahara/food-recipe-app-2/README.md

 $ npm start
 ```

-This will start the development server and run the React project on your web browswer.
+This will start the development server and run the React project on your web browser.
 Navigate to http://localhost:3000 to see the project.

 ## Technologies Used